Philadelphia 76ers vs Boston Celtics: Odds, Spread, and Total

 Philadelphia 76ers vs Boston Celtics Betting Trends

-- Totals have gone under in eight of Philadelphia's last 10 games.
+- Totals have gone under in nine of Philadelphia's last 11 games.

-- Boston has averaged a 32.67 margin in its three series victories.
+- The Celtics have averaged a 32.67 margin in their three series victories.

 Philadelphia 76ers vs Boston Celtics Injury Reports